Rachel Squire: Member of Parliament

 In Parliament, Squire was a member of the Defence Select Committee and served as PPS to Education ministers Stephen Byers and Estelle Morris from 1997 to 2001.

 Squire was a patron for Brain Tumour Action, a cancer charity.
 She was diagnosed with a brain tumour in 1993, and a second one in 2003.
-On 2 June 2005, she was admitted to hospital after suffering a stroke, thought to have been caused by bleeding stemming from the second brain tumor.
-She did not recover, and died on 5 January 2006.
+On 2 June 2005, she was admitted to hospital after suffering a stroke, thought to have been caused by bleeding stemming from the second brain tumour.
+She did not recover, and died from cancer at her home in Saline, Fife, on 5 January 2006.

 Her death prompted the Dunfermline and West Fife by-election, held on 9 February 2006, in which her former seat was won by Willie Rennie for the Liberal Democrats.